Jomanda: Controversy

-In 2001 Jomanda gave medical and spiritual advice to the popular Dutch actress Sylvia Millecam, who later died of cancer.
-In 2004 the Dutch Health Inspectorate filed suit against Jomanda claiming that she and three alternative therapists misled Millecam by claiming that the actress was merely suffering from an inflammation.
+In 2001, Jomanda gave medical and spiritual advice to the popular Dutch actress Sylvia Millecam, who later died of cancer.
+In 2004, the Dutch Health Inspectorate filed suit against Jomanda claiming that she and three alternative therapists misled Millecam by claiming that the actress was merely suffering from an inflammation.
 In October 2006, the investigation was dropped, but in April 2008 an Amsterdam court ruled that Jomanda and two doctors who practise alternative therapies should be prosecuted for their roles in Millecam's death.

-The trial started at 30 October 2008.
-On 12 May 2009 Ronald ter Heegde, Jomanda's former assistant, admitted on television in the Dutch newsmagazine Nova that Jomanda had used other persons to gather information about Sylvia Millecam.
+The trial started on 30 October 2008.
+On 12 May 2009, Ronald ter Heegde, Jomanda's former assistant, admitted on television in the Dutch news magazine Nova that Jomanda had used other persons to gather information about Sylvia Millecam.
 She then told Millecam she had gathered this information as a medium.
-On 12 June 2009 the court found Jomanda not guilty as a party to Millecam's death.
+On 12 June 2009, the court found Jomanda not guilty as a party to Millecam's death.
 The court criticised her actions, but stated that she could not be held fully responsible for Millecam's fate.

-The Dutch Federation Against Quacks (Nederlandse Vereniging tegen de Kwakzalverij) listed Jomanda as #15 on their top 20 list of quacks.
+The Dutch Federation Against Quacks (Nederlandse Vereniging tegen de Kwakzalverij) listed Jomanda at #15 on their top 20 list of quacks.

-In October 2004 Jomanda drew publicity again by stating, in accordance with the ideas of Jozef Rulof, 'Cremation hurts'.
+In October 2004, Jomanda drew publicity again by stating, in accordance with the ideas of Jozef Rulof, "cremation hurts".